-KUWAIT: Writer, journalist and researcher Yasser al-Habib released but feared to be at risk of re-arrest.
+KUWAIT: Grave concerns for the safety of writer, journalist and researcher Yasser al-Habib

-The Writers in Prison Committee of International PEN welcomes the release of writer, journalist and researcher Yasser al-Habib, who was amnestied by the Emir on 25 February 2004, Kuwaiti National Day.
-However, PEN is deeply concerned at reports that security forces have attempted to re-arrest him without a warrant.
-Yasser al-Habib was sentenced to one years' imprisonment on 20 January 2004 for "questioning the conduct and integrity of some of the 'companions' of the prophet Muhammad" in a lecture he had delivered.
-International PEN considers the sentence to have been in violation of Article 19 of the International Covenant on Civil and Political Rights, to which Kuwait is a signatory.
-PEN is seriously concerned that Yasser al-Habib may be at risk of imminent re-arrest, and urges the Kuwaiti authorities to guarantee his safety as a matter of urgency.
+The Writers in Prison Committee of International PEN is gravely concerned for the safety of writer, journalist and researcher Yasser al-Habib, who is reported to have been sentenced in absentia by the Kuwait Criminal Court on 9 March 2004 to fifteen years in prison.
+His case is also said to have been transferred to the State Security Court.
+No further details of the new charges brought against him are known at this stage.
+Yasser al-Habib was amnestied by the Emir on 25 February 2004, Kuwaiti National Day, after being sentenced to one years' imprisonment on 20 January 2004 for defaming the companions of the prophet Muhammad in a lecture he had delivered.
+It is feared that elements within the Kuwaiti National Assembly have pressured the authorities to have his Amiri pardon over-turned.
+International PEN protests the fifteen-year prison sentence reportedly handed down to writer Yasser al-Habib on 9 March 2004, which appears to violate the Kuwaiti Constitution and Article 19 of the International Covenant on Civil and Political Rights, to which Kuwait is a signatory.
+PEN urges the Kuwaiti authorities to guarantee the safety and protection from re-arrest of writer Yasser al-Habib as a matter of urgency.